sanderdlm/rue/README.md

 If you have any, please let me know.

 ### Contact
-You can contact me on [Twitter](https://twitter.com/) for all questions.
+The easiest way to contact me about this is through Twitter: [@RSChetFaker](https://twitter.com/RSChetFaker).